 It was great while it lasted.
 Jet-lagged, I am sitting alone.
 But tomorrow is another exciting day for Libra the architect.
 Action.
 Climbing the proverbial mountain.
 Before going to bed, I check Instagram.

-Photos courtesy of Alla Kazovsky
+Cover image and other images courtesy of Alla Kazovsky